cisaacstern/doginx-panel-template/README.md

 # docker-nginx
-Deploys dockerized flask-gunicorn repo with nginx reverse proxy.
+Deploy dockerized panel app with nginx reverse proxy.

+App should be added as a git submodule, and config.toml updated accordingly.